-PIRSA Fisheries and Aquaculture is to ensure that there is sufficient provision of information provided to lease and licence holders to enable the variations of existing leases and licences contemplated under the Act to occur.
+- PIRSA Fisheries and Aquaculture is to ensure that there is sufficient provision of information provided to licence holders to enable the variation of existing licences contemplated under the Act to occur.
 This includes the provision of application forms that collect suitable information for assessment of risks and the establishment of associated fees.
 Variations include:

 - a.
-New species addition.
+Change of production system.

 - b.
-Change of species type or production system.
+New species addition.

 - c.
 Movement of a site to a new location.

 - d.
 Sub-division of a site.

 - e.
 Amalgamation of two or more sites.

 - f.
 Transfer of a licence or lease.

 - g.
-Lease conversion (i.e. pilot to production lease).
+Lease Conversion (i.e. pilot to production lease).

 - h.
 Surrender of a site.

 - i.
 Specified or nominated person.

 - j.
-One-off application to extend the term of a lease
+One-off application to extend the term of a lease.